 Young professionals flock here to support their alma maters, and to scope out potential partners.
 Bottomless Sunday mimosas are a great reason to come back to this mini-mansion and reminisce about the night you had there before.

 This is where the beautiful people come to have a nip or two.
 Whether you’re a Buckhead Betty or a Buckhead Beau, you can certainly set up your next booty call, and are all but guaranteed a full meal, flashy cocktails, and flying napkins.

 Dollar (and sometimes free) drafts, three dollar shots, and giant pitchers of mixed drinks are all magnificent reasons to visit this college (and after-college) hangout.
 A steady stream of working-on-being-famous bands keep it loud and rowdy.

-A big patio, wings, and, yes, buckets of beer give you the midday fuel for whatever your business may be.
+A big patio, big wings, and, yes, buckets of beer give you the midday fuel for whatever your business may be.
 This of course includes your Sunday brunching needs.
 Oh, and $4 Bloodys and mimosas go so good with their chicken rolls.